learn-co-students/110920-hypo-testing-challenge/README.md

 ### Interpreting Results

 What do the results of your hypothesis test indicate?
-Frame this answer for a business audience.
+Can you reject the null hypothesis, and what does this mean from a business context?
 Consider utilizing visualizations to support your recommendation to Northwind Trading.

 ## Deliverables